Mr. Bungle: Formation (1985–1989)

 Given that the band's background was exclusively in heavy music at that point, some band members experienced difficulties expanding their sound early on.
 In particular, Spruance noted that Mike Patton had to teach him to play the ska stroke for a performance at their high school talent show.
 Spruance later explained, "Oh, what I remember was... this was our first... like, we had only done, uh, death metal up to that point.
 And so this was our first time trying to ever play ska.
 And I'd never played... on guitar, like, I'd never played...
 I didn't know how to do that skanking guitar shit at all.
 But Patton could do, like with one finger on the thread mark, he could do the, the rhythmic part of it pretty well.
 Like, he could... he taught me how to do it.
 So, I just sort of awkwardly...
 I would fill in and make the chord and he actually played guitar, but would just kind of use it percussively.
 And we played these Camper Van Beethoven songs, and I don't...
 I dunno if we played The Specials, but that's what we were listening to."

-Mr. Bungle played their first show during November 1985 at the Bayside Grange Hall.
+Mr. Bungle played their first show in November 1985 at the Bayside Grange Hall in Bayside, California.
 The band's first demo, The Raging Wrath of the Easter Bunny, was recorded during Easter of 1986.
-It featured a fast, lo-fi death/thrash sound, with touches of ska.
+It featured a fast, lo-fi death/thrash metal sound, with touches of ska.
 Instruments utilized on the album included a train whistle, saxophone, bongos and a kazoo.
 The Raging Wrath of the Easter Bunny was followed in 1987 by the Bowel of Chiley demo; it featured a much greater ska presence, as well as the sounds of jazz, swing and funk.
 Bradley Torreano noted at AllMusic that the recording was "essentially the sound of some very talented teenagers trying to make their love of jazz and ska come together in whatever way they can."
-In 1988, Mr. Bungle released their third demo, Goddammit I Love America!, which was musically similar to Bowel of Chiley.
+In 1988, Mike Patton became the lead vocalist for Faith No More, getting the job after the band heard him on the first Mr. Bungle demo.
+Patton continued to be a member of both bands simultaneously and Mr. Bungle released its third demo, Goddammit I Love America!, later in 1988, which was musically similar to Bowel of Chiley.
 Mike Patton described its style as "funkadelic, thrashing, circus, ska."
-In 1988, Mike Patton became the lead vocalist for San Francisco's Faith No More, getting the job after the band heard him on the first two Mr. Bungle demos.
-Patton continued to be a member of both bands simultaneously and Mr. Bungle released OU818, their final demo tape, in 1989.
-OU818, was the first release to feature both tenor sax player Clinton "Bär" McKinnon and drummer Danny Heifetz and contained re-recorded songs from the earlier demos, as well as several new tracks.
+OU818, their final demo tape, was recorded in June 1989.
+OU818, was the first release to feature both tenor sax player Clinton "Bär" McKinnon and drummer Danny Heifetz.
 At the time of this release, Mike Patton described Mr. Bungle as a "weirdo funk band".